Inferring the Dynamics of the State Evolution During Quantum Annealing: Methodology

 \subsection{Slicing the anneal process}

-The goal of this work is to investigate how the ground state evolves during the anneal process of D-Wave 2000Q.
-For this, we use a feature recently introduced for the D-Wave machines: it allows users to manually define an anneal schedule through the specification of up to $50$ points on the anneal curve.
-In particular, we make use of a feature called "quenching", which allows us to jump to the full anneal fraction of $1$ within one microsecond at any point in the anneal (for the precise conditions under which the quench is possible, see \cite{TechnicalDescriptionDwave}).
+The goal of this work is to infer information on how the states evolve during the anneal process of D-Wave 2000Q.
+For this, we use a feature recently introduced on D-Wave which allows users to manually define an anneal schedule by specifying up to $50$ points on the anneal curve.
+In particular, we make use of a feature called "quenching" that allows us to jump to the full anneal fraction of $1$ within one microsecond at any point in the anneal process (for the precise conditions under which the quench is possible, see \cite{TechnicalDescriptionDwave}).

 Figure~\ref{fig:quenching} illustrates the sequences of quenches we employ.
-For the $i$-th quench, in order to slice the anneal process at time $t_i$, we follow the standard anneal curve connecting point $P_0=(0,0)$, meaning $t=0$ and $s=0$, with point with $P_1=(t_i,t_i)$ by a segment, and then connecting $P_1$ by a segment to point $P_2=(t_i+1,1)$.
-Ideally, the jump from an intermediate anneal fraction to the end of the anneal has to be done as quickly as possible, i.e., we would like to have $P_2=(t_i,1)$ in order to ``freeze" the ground state information at time $t_i$.
-But due to the hardware constraints of D-Wave 2000Q for specifying the anneal curve, precisely, that the maximal degree of the anneal curve should not exceed 45 degrees, this is not possible.
+For the $i$-th quench used to slice the anneal process at time $t_i$, we first follow the standard anneal curve connecting the point $P_0=(0,0)$ (i.e., $t=0$ and $s=0$) with the point $P_1=(t_i,t_i/T)$, where $T$ is the full anneal duration.
+Ideally, the jump from the intermediate time $t_i$ to the end of the anneal has to be done as quickly as possible, i.e., we would like to have $P_2=(t_i,1)$, in order to ``freeze" the current state at $t_i$.
+However, the hardware constraints mentioned above do not allow such a quench, and we have to jump to the full anneal fraction of $s=1$ at the next time point $t_i+1$, thus connecting $P_1$ with $P_2=(t_i+1,1)$.

 Though the jump we employ is not perfectly vertical (our anneal curve jumps to $1$ at $t_i+1$), we expect this jump to not considerably change the result.
-But we also would like to reduce the bias caused by the $1 \mu s$ quench, since for some problems $1 \mu s$ anneal could reduce noticeably the energy of the ground state.
+But we also would like to reduce the bias caused by the $1 \mu s$ quench, since for some problems a $1 \mu s$ anneal could reduce noticeably the energy of the current state.
 Hence, in the next subsection, we discuss our approach to choosing problems for which the distortion caused by the quench is significantly reduced.